graphile/graphile.github.io/src/pages/postgraphile/smart-tags-file.md

 When running PostGraphile in CLI mode, PostGraphile will automatically look for a `postgraphile.tags.json5` file in the current directory, and will process the tags and descriptions therein.

-In library mode, you must add a plugin (see below) to source this file.
+In library mode, you can add a plugin to load the `postgraphile.tags.json5` file (see below for details).

 ### Merging/Overriding